aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ---
-title: "Integrate Aptos"
+title: "Use Aptos API"
 slug: "system-integrators-guide"
 ---

-# Integrate Aptos with Your Platform
+# Use the Aptos API with Your Platform

 If you provide blockchain services to your customers and wish to add the Aptos blockchain to your platform, then this guide is for you.
 This system integrators guide will walk you through all you need to integrate the Aptos blockchain into your platform.